hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 #### I work in a place where no one cares about cluster Active/Standby consistency and I'm tired of logging into a Big-IP and finding out it's in Standby and having to log into another box - it wastes my time, how can this help?

-You can use Dashboard to always ensure you access the AdminGUI on the Active Big-IP: Simply ensure you have DNS records for your Big-IP FQDN's and click the hostname hyperlink in the header bar at the top of a selected site.
+You can use Dashboard to always ensure you access the AdminGUI on the Active Big-IP: Simply ensure you have DNS records for your Big-IP hostnames and click the hostname hyperlink in the header bar at the top of a selected site.
 You will *always* then hit the Active unit for the site cluster. (for a standard single traffic group cluster)

 #### Why does this exist?
 Why not just use Solarwinds or an inline pool status irule?